HelenaJagodnikKuhar/nanodegree-website_optimization/README.md

 - resized and optimized image compression ratios

 ## main.js
+- reduced the number of pizzas calculated based on screen sizes
 - instead of changing pizzas sizes which causes a lot of DOM changes I implemented the size change with simple CSS rules
 - minimized css queries in for loops
 - made scroll animations with CSS transform (to minimize layout recalculations)